EdApp by SafetyCulture

 Images

 The use of powerful images creates strong impressions and lasting memories in learners.
-It helps them make sense out of the content and direct attention while increasing the possibility of retaining information.
+It helps them make sense of the content and direct attention while increasing the possibility of retaining information.
 With images, connections are realized and complex concepts can be simplified.

 Videos

 Video learning is easily a great way to boost learner engagement, especially when entertaining elements are incorporated into it.
-It takes out the mundane task of having to sit in a classroom and listen to lectures for hours by helping visualize and placing context to the information you’re absorbing.
+It takes out the mundane task of having to sit in a classroom and listen to lectures for hours by helping visualize and place context to the information you’re absorbing.

 Games